 Day 5.
 Continue exploring Erissos today.
 Begin your day at the cosmopolitan, picturesque village of Fiskardo.
 Fiskardo has many signposted walking trails to choose from; an easy, beautiful route is the walk to the lighthouse that you can see on the opposite side of the bay, there are also longer and more active routes to choose.
 Explore the Roman Cemetery which was only discovered 2006.
 There are many beautiful beaches to take a cooling swim at, such as Foki beach, Emblissi, or take a 1km or so walk along a dreamy path to Dafnoudi beach.
 An alternative way to explore the beaches and coastline is by renting a motor boat from Reginas Boats or hiring a kayak from Fiskardo Kayaking, who also run organised tours.
 If you are interested in marine life book a tour with Ionian Discoveries Marine Experience for the day in their traditional wooden boat, or take a diving course.
 Fiscardo is great for a lazy evening stroll, which you could combine with some shopping at Fiskardo Etc for something a bit different.
 Go for a cold beer or cocktail at The Fishbone Bar (they often have live music, and facilities for spontaneous jamming sessions too) and watch the world go by.

 Day 6.
 Today is focused in the central region of Argostoli – including the capital of the island and the Omala Valley.
 If you want to visit the religious center of Kefalonia, stop at the Monastery of Saint Gerasimos.
 Here, at the right time, you can view his remains kept in a beautiful glass and silver casket in the main church, or climb down the iron ladder into a very small cave about 4 metres underground inside the little church.The cave is connected to a second cave with a very small entrance – it’s not for the claustrophobic.
 You could enjoy some wine tasting and a tour of the factory at the Robola Cooperative or take a wine tour to several wineries with expert Julia.
 If you want to climb the highest mountain of the Ionian islands, drive up or walk up to Mount Ainos, a protected natural park, covered with Abies Cephalonica trees, or choose a jeep safari to explore it (if you are lucky you can see the wild horses).
 There are several walking trails to be explored here.
-Another option would be to drive to, or rent a bicycle or scooter from Ainos Bikes, and explore, Saint George Castle at Kastro and then have lunch at Il Borgo restaurant.
+Another option would be to explore, Saint George Castle at Kastro and then have lunch at Il Borgo restaurant.
 Visit Katavothres (one of the strange phenomena of our island), and swim at one of the three near-by beaches.
 If you want to have a boat tour you have two great options, Kefalonia Cruises – Lady O will take you to the close by beaches for a party and beach BBQ, if you want something a little more adventurous they also have a naturist cruise so you can wear nothing but your smile!
 Michalis and Antonia will take you fishing with their traditional fishing boat and you will cook and enjoy what you caught on board!

 Day 7.
 Spend today on the south east coast and south coast of Kefalonia.
 If you like to dive, one of the most interesting dive sights is just outside of the port of Poros.
 You can dive with Makis and explore the wreck of HMS Perseus.
 If you prefer to stay dry there is a memorial to the submarine located just outside of Poros on the road towards Skala (stop at a small lay-by and take the flat footpath to the end, there is also a bunker-like structure to explore).
 Continuing to drive along the coastal road you will see some strange mushroom shaped rocks in the sea – this is a good time to stop for a swim, a climb and a snorkel.
 If you are here before the end of Spring the Potisti and Gradou waterfalls are definitely worth walking too but bear in mind they are only active depending on rainfall.